A career as a barristers' clerk would suit you if you want to use your business, administrative and people skills to

 Working as a barristers' clerk, you are responsible for running the administration and business activities of barristers' chambers.
 Your role is integral to the success of a set of chambers, both as a legal practice and as a business.

-Barristers' clerks must be familiar with court procedures and etiquette and will develop an expertise in the type of law undertaken by their chambers.
+You must be familiar with court procedures and etiquette and will develop an expertise in the type of law undertaken by your chambers.

-This demanding but rewarding role, for which you need to possess a combination of commercial acumen, legal knowledge and strong interpersonal skills.
+This is a demanding but rewarding role, for which you need to possess a combination of commercial acumen, legal knowledge and strong interpersonal skills.

-The term 'clerk' is historical and does not accurately reflect the level of responsibility, coordination of workload, marketing and financial management undertaken.
+The term 'clerk' is historical and does not accurately reflect the level of responsibility, coordination of workload, marketing and financial management you will undertake.
 As a result, clerks in some chambers may have other job titles, such as practice assistant or assistant practice manager.

 In Scotland, the equivalent role is advocates' clerk.

-This job should not be viewed as a way in to becoming a barrister, as chambers may struggle to offer a pupillage to someone who has been working for them as a barrister's clerk due to conflict of interest reasons.
+You should not view this job as a way to become a barrister, as chambers may struggle to offer a pupillage to someone who has been working for them as a clerk due to conflict of interest.

-- diary and practice management - all activities relating to the barrister getting to and from court;
+- manage the diary and practice, including all activities relating to the barrister getting to and from court

-- fees management - ensuring barristers' fees are created for the work they do and are collected;
+- manage fees, ensuring barristers' fees are created for the work they do and are collected

-- business development and marketing - carried out by clerks to maintain the supply of work;
+- market and develop the business to maintain the supply of work

 - find statutory and case law materials

-- carrying books, papers and robes to court;
+- carry books, papers and robes to court

 - deliver urgent documents to other chambers